How to Optimize Your Website for Better SEO

 - Update old blog posts with fresh information to keep them relevant.

-With mobile devices accounting for the majority of web traffic, having a mobile-friendly website is essential for SEO.
+With mobile devices accounting for over half of global web traffic, having a mobile-friendly website is essential for SEO success.
+Google uses mobile-first indexing, meaning it primarily evaluates the mobile version of your site when determining rankings.

 Mobile Optimization Tips: